xinmingzh/keycloak-gke-example/README.md

-# Keycloak
+# Keycloak Deployment

-## Deployment

-Deployment of keycloak on GKE mainly followed the guide by piotr szybicki
+Deployment of keycloak on GKE.
+This tutorial mainly followed the guide by piotr szybicki, adding on details that are missing in the original guide.

 [Medium - Deploy Keycloak to Kubernetes cluster on GCP (piotr szybicki)](https://medium.com/12-developer-labors/deploy-keycloak-to-kubernetees-cluster-on-gcp-9a1afa0984f2)

-### Setup Network
+## Setup Network

 1. Define env vars
 ```commandline